 Budget Hotels

-Budget hotels near KL Sentral are accessible through the NU Sentral shopping mall and overpass across Jalan Tun Sambanthan.
-KL Setral can be a bit confusing if you’re not familiar with it, so follow the signs that point to the monorail station and that will get you there.
+Budget hotels near KL Sentral are accessible through the NU Sentral shopping mall and then an overpass across Jalan Tun Sambanthan.
+KL Sentral can be a bit confusing if you’re not familiar with it, so follow the signs that point to the monorail station and that will get you there.

-Some of the top budget hotel picks include PODs The Backpackers Home & Cafe (2-Stars), Easy Hotel KL Sentral (3-Stars), and City Central Hotel @ KL Sentral (3-Stars).
+Some of budget hotels around KL Sentral include PODs The Backpackers Home & Cafe (2-Stars), Easy Hotel KL Sentral (3-Stars), and City Central Hotel @ KL Sentral (3-Stars).

 4-Star and 5-Star Hotels